 Mount Gibralfaro is a hill in the historic center of Málaga.
 It takes a little effort to get up there, but it’s definitely worth it.
 The views from the viewpoint at Gibralfaro are the most emblematic panoramas of Málaga.
 If you want to read more about the Mirador de Gibralfaro click here.

 When you’re already at the top take a tour around Gibralfaro castle, 14th century fortifications at the top of the mountain.

 Summer(1 June to 30 Sep): 9.00-20.00

 Winter(1 Oct to 31 May) : 9.00-18.00

 Combined visit Alcazaba – Gibralfaro: 5.50€

 Free visit every Sunday from 2pm until closing time.

-Located almost fifty metres above sea level the terraces offer spectacular views even though you have to climb two hundred steps.
-The north tower is 84 metres (276 ft) high, making this building the second-highest cathedral in Andalusia, after the Giralda of Seville.
+Located almost fifty metres above sea level the terraces offer spectacular views even though you have to climb two hundred steps to get up there.
+The north tower of La Manquita is 84 metres (276 ft) high, making this building the second-highest cathedral in Andalusia, after the Giralda of Seville.

 Address: Calle Molina Lario, 9.

 A must-see on the list of the panoramic views in Málaga is AC Hotel by Marriott Málaga Palacio, a 4 star hotel with a rooftop terrace with an amazing view of the historic center as well as the port.
 Enjoy a drink or dinner and watch the sunset from rooftop.
 The prices are reasonable so you don’t need to worry even if you’re on a budget.
 The entrance is normally free of charge but be careful only on Saturdays because it’s 8€ (one drink included).